stevebiczyk/rock-paper-scissors/README.md

 __Unfixed Bugs__

 - All the bugs found by the testing described above were fixed.
-Testing was repeated until no errors were found.
+Testing was repeated until no further errors were found.

 ## Deployment